-In the current year, the Bank adopted the Phase 2 amendments Interest Rate Benchmark Reform- Amendments to IFRS 3, IAS 16 and IAS 37.
+In the current year, the bank has applied a number of amendments to IFRS Accounting Standards issued by the International Accounting Standards Board (IASB) that are mandatorily effective for an accounting period that begins on or after 1 January 2023.
 Their adoption has not had any material impact on the disclosures or on the amounts reported in these financial statements.